-A timely panel discussion about immigration, national security and our communities, with PBS NewsHour Special Correspondent Duarte Geraldino, ImmigrationWorks USA President and CEO Tamar Jacoby, Center for Popular Democracy Senior Attorney Kumar Rao, and New York City Mayor's Office of Immigrant Affairs Assistant Commissioner of External Affairs Bitta Mostofi.
+Immigration, national security and our communities with PBS NewsHour Special Correspondent Duarte Geraldino, ImmigrationWorks USA President and CEO Tamar Jacoby, Center for Popular Democracy Senior Attorney Kumar Rao, and New York City Mayor's Office of Immigrant Affairs Assistant Commissioner of External Affairs Bitta Mostofi.

-A lively panel discussion of trends in populism in the U.S. and around the world, with author and journalist John B. Judis ("The Populist Explosion"), Barnard Professor of Political Science Sheri Berman, New York State Democratic Party Executive Director Basil Smikle, and Columbia Journalism School Professor and Chair Todd Gitlin (moderator).
+Trends in populism in the U.S. and around the world, with author and journalist John B. Judis ("The Populist Explosion"), Barnard Professor of Political Science Sheri Berman, New York State Democratic Party Executive Director Basil Smikle, and Columbia Journalism School Professor and Chair Todd Gitlin.

-Columbia’s popular lunchtime conversation series returns with a lively post-election discussion that asks: What does feminism mean in this moment?
-Join ABC News’ Juju Chang (Moderator), Columbia Journalism Professor Helen Benedict, Barnard Professor of History Premilla Nadasen, MTV News’ Jamil Smith (formerly of The New Republic and MSNBC) and author-activist Marianne Schnall (“What Will it Take to Make a Woman President?”) for this timely panel.
+A lively post-election discussion that asks: What does feminism mean in this moment?
+With ABC News’ Juju Chang (Moderator), Columbia Journalism Professor Helen Benedict, Barnard Professor of History Premilla Nadasen, MTV News’ Jamil Smith (formerly of The New Republic and MSNBC) and author-activist Marianne Schnall (“What Will it Take to Make a Woman President?”) for this timely panel.

-Columbia’s popular lunchtime conversation series resumes with a lively panel discussing the upcoming Presidential election and impact of a dominant two-party system on our country and communities.
-Join Jelani Cobb (moderator), The New Yorker, Columbia Journalism School; Dave Levinthal, The Center for Public Integrity; Linda Sarsour, MPower Change, Arab American Association of New York; and Robert Y. Shapiro, Wallace S. Sayre Professor of Government, Columbia University for this edition of AWAKENING OUR DEMOCRACY.
+The 2016 Presidential election and impact of a dominant two-party system on our country and communities.
+With Jelani Cobb (moderator), The New Yorker, Columbia Journalism School; Dave Levinthal, The Center for Public Integrity; Linda Sarsour, MPower Change, Arab American Association of New York; and Robert Y. Shapiro, Wallace S. Sayre Professor of Government, Columbia University for this edition of AWAKENING OUR DEMOCRACY.

-A lively discussion addressing food insecurity and access, and their impact on public health, featuring Simran Sethi, author, Bread, Wine, Chocolate: The Slow Loss of Foods We Love; Cristina Fernandez, Post-Doctoral Clinical Research Fellow, General Pediatrics; Anthony Giancatarino, Director, Policy and Strategy, Center for Social Inclusion; Rafael Aponte, Farmer; Founder, Rocky Acres Community Farm; and Diana Robinson, Campaign and Education Coordinator, Food Chain Workers Alliance.
+Food insecurity and access, and impact on public health, with Simran Sethi, author, Bread, Wine, Chocolate: The Slow Loss of Foods We Love; Cristina Fernandez, Post-Doctoral Clinical Research Fellow, General Pediatrics; Anthony Giancatarino, Director, Policy and Strategy, Center for Social Inclusion; Rafael Aponte, Farmer; Founder, Rocky Acres Community Farm; and Diana Robinson, Campaign and Education Coordinator, Food Chain Workers Alliance.